pointfreeco/swift-tagged/README.md

 API's can also send back money amounts in two standard units: whole dollar amounts or cents (1/100 of a dollar).
 Keeping track of this distinction can also be messy and error prone.

-Importing the `TaggedMoney` libary gives you access to two generic types, `Dollars<A>` and `Cents<A>`, that give you compile-time guarantees in keeping the two units separate.
+Importing the `TaggedMoney` library gives you access to two generic types, `Dollars<A>` and `Cents<A>`, that give you compile-time guarantees in keeping the two units separate.

 ```swift
 struct Prize {